Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Multitask Preplay improves generalization performance of artificial agents in novel environments

 We find that as the number of training environments increases but the total steps to learn from stays fixed, Multitask Preplay best generalizes to 10,000 unique new environments, whereas Dyna and model-free methods asymptote in their generalization performance below this level (\figref{fig:crafter-ai} A).
-Unsurprisingly, if we remove regularities in task object co-occurrence, we see a drop performance (see~\extfigref{ext:randomization_ablation}) If we look at individual tasks, we see that Multitask Preplay can better perform tasks with more subtasks (\figref{fig:crafter-ai} B).
-That Multitask Preplay leads to improved training performance is unsurprising (see ~\extfigref{ext:train_eval}): since~\citep{kulkarni2016hierarchical}, we've known that if you treat visible objects as goals, this can lead to faster learning on long-horizon tasks.
-However, what has not been shown before is that backing up subgoal $\offtask$ knowledge to a global $\hat{Q}_\theta(s,a,\goal)$ over many environments that share subtask co-occurrence structure gives you an effective ``prior'' Q-function with good generalization to new environments.
+We suspect HER offers no advantage here because Craftax already rewards every reward-relevant goal a trajectory encounters, leaving nothing for relabeling to recover.
+Unsurprisingly, if we remove regularities in task object co-occurrence, we see a drop in performance (see~\extfigref{ext:randomization_ablation}) If we look at individual tasks, we see that Multitask Preplay can better perform tasks with more subtasks (\figref{fig:crafter-ai} B).
+That Multitask Preplay leads to improved training performance is unsurprising (see ~\extfigref{ext:train_eval}): since~\cite{kulkarni2016hierarchical}, it has been known that treating visible objects as goals can lead to faster learning on long-horizon tasks.
+However, what has not been shown before is that backing up subgoal $\offtask$ knowledge to a global $\hat{Q}_\theta(s,a,\goal)$ over many environments that share subtask co-occurrence structure gives an effective ``prior'' Q-function with good generalization to new environments.
 We show detailed improvements across training settings in~\extfigref{ext:all_bars} (for a comparison to state-of-the-art methods in the standard craftax setting, see ~\extfigref{ext:baseline_comparison}).
-We emphasize that this is true even if you keep the number of training samples constant, leading to less training steps per environment (e.g., $\approx 2,000$ steps/env when using $512$ environments).
+We emphasize that this is true even when keeping the number of training samples constant, leading to fewer training steps per environment (e.g., $\approx 2,000$ steps/env when using $512$ environments).